Mr. Lobo: Radio and voice work

-He wrote, directed, and performed Radio Theater for the University of Davis Radio Station (KDVS) from 1987 to 1992 and picked up again from 1996 to 2000.
+He wrote, directed, and performed Radio Theater for the University of California Davis Radio Station (KDVS) from 1987 to 1992 and picked up again from 1996 to 2000.
 His two most notable projects are Radio is Dead which was performed as a stage play in Sacramento, San Francisco and Chicago; and The Last Thanksgiving which was a live remote parody of The War of the Worlds.
 He did the voice over for numerous local TV spots for Pulte Homes and Super Cuts.
 Mr. Lobo voiced the "Pit Popper" in the California Tree Fruit Growers Association commercial.
 He was also the voice of Deputysaurus Rex for the Sacramento Sheriff's Department and Professor X. Plorer in the school film Splash: The Mysteries of Vernal Pools.
 Mr. Lobo is the voice of Larry Scholls Ghost Train both on the commercials and on the hot-line.
 He was the voice of the Oracle in Midnight of my Life.
 Mr. Lobo also narrates all of the trailers for Apprehensive Films including the 30th anniversary promo reel for Hardware Wars.